Blacktown City Council: Demographics

-At the 2016 census, the proportion of residents in the Blacktown local government area who stated their ancestry as Filipino, was in excess of six times the national average.
-The proportion of residents who stated a religious affiliation with Hinduism was in excess of three times the national average; the proportion of Catholics was 33 per cent above the national average; and the proportion of residents with no religion about half the national average.
-Meanwhile, as at the census date, the area was linguistically diverse, with Tagalog, Hindi, Punjabi, or Filipino languages spoken in households, and ranged from five times to eight times the national averages.
-Pacific Island languages such as Samoan and Tongan were also noticeable in the area.
+At the 2021 census, the proportion of residents in the Blacktown local government area who stated their ancestry as Filipino, was in excess of five times the national average.
+The proportion of residents who stated a religious affiliation with Hinduism was in excess of four times the national average; the proportion of Catholics was 4.7 per cent above the national average; and the proportion of residents with no religion about half the national average.
+Meanwhile, as at the census date, the area was linguistically diverse, with Tagalog, Hindi, Punjabi, or Gujarati languages spoken in households, and ranged from two times to five times the national averages.

 Council

-Current composition and election method

-Blacktown City Council is composed of fifteen Councillors elected proportionally as five separate wards, each electing three Councillors.
-All Councillors are elected for a fixed four-year term of office.
-The Mayor is elected by the Councillors at the first meeting of the Council and since 2016 has served a two-year term.
-The Mayor from 2014 to 2019, Stephen Bali was required to stand down from Council as a Mayor and Councillor by October 2019, due to the Local Government Amendment (Members of Parliament) Act, 2012 which requires state members of parliament to relinquish local government offices no more than two years after their election.
-With Bali's resignation on 9 October 2019, Cr Tony Bleasdale was elected Mayor.
+Blacktown City Council is composed of fifteen councillors elected proportionally as five separate wards, each electing three councillors.
+All councillors are elected for a fixed four-year term of office.
+The mayor is elected by the councillors at the first meeting of the council.
+Following the passing of Cr Tony Bleasdale, Cr Brad Bunting was elected Mayor in 2024.

+Current composition

-The most recent election was held on 4 December 2021, and the makeup of the council is as follows:
+The most recent election was held on 14 September 2024, The makeup of the Council by ward, is as follows:

-The current Council, elected in 2021, in order of election by ward, is: